Kripalu Maharaj: Jagadguru title

-In 1955, Jagadguru Kripalu Ji organized a religious convention for spiritual leaders in India.
+In 1955, Kripalu Maharaj organized a religious convention for spiritual leaders in India.
 Mahamahopadhyay Giridhar Sharma, President of the Kashi Vidvat Parishat, attended the convention and was impressed by Kripalu's scriptural knowledge.
-In 1957, Kripalu Ji was invited to lecture for ten days on scripture philosophy at the Kashi Vidvat Parishat, a group of 500 scholars of Vedic literature.
+In 1957, Kripalu Maharaj was invited to lecture for ten days on scripture philosophy at the Kashi Vidvat Parishat, a group of 500 scholars of Vedic literature.
 The congregation had scholars from Varanasi and other parts of India.
-Shri Maharaj Ji lectured for seven days about the Hindu scriptures.
-On 14 January 1957 the scholars honoured him with Jagadguru title.
+Kripalu Maharaj lectured for seven days about the Hindu scriptures.
+On 14 January 1957 the scholars honoured him with the title of 'Jagadguru'.
 He was 34 years old when given the title, the fifth person ever to receive it.
 The Kashi Vidvat Parishat also conferred on him the titles Bhaktiyog-Ras-Avtar and Jagadguruttam, as well as the title Samanvaya-Acharya: he who analyses and reconciles the meaning of all the scriptures, the six philosophies and the teachings of other previous Jagadgurus.

 Life after becoming Jagadguru

-After accepting the title of Jagadguru, Shri Kripalu Ji Maharaj traveled throughout India for around 14 years between 1957 and 1971.
-He delivered month-long discourses in various cities, lecturing to tens of thousands of people.
+Following his recognition as Jagadguru in 1957, Kripalu Maharaj conducted an extensive nationwide mission, delivering month-long spiritual discourses that drew significant public gatherings.
+A distinguishing feature of these discourses was his scholarly approach; independent observers noted his "phenomenal memory" and his ability to provide precise references in his lectures—including chapter and verse numbers—for the vast set of Sanskrit scriptures he quoted.

 In 1970, he established Jagadguru Kripalu Parishat (JKP), a charitable religious organization, to disseminate his teachings throughout the world.

-Shri Kripalu ji Maharaj composed thousands of bhajans and kirtans, including Prem Ras Madira, a collection of 1008 devotional songs.
+Jagadguru Kripalu composed thousands of bhajans and kirtans, including Prem Ras Madira, a collection of 1008 devotional songs.
 His book on philosophy, Prem Ras Siddhant, discusses the ultimate aim of the individual soul, the importance of attaining divine grace, and the indispensability of surrendering to a Saint.
-Shri Maharaj Ji's bhajan books include Braj Ras Madhuri, Yugal Madhuri, Yugal Shatak, Bhakti Shatak, Yugal Ras, Shyama Shyam Geet, Radha Govind Geet, Krishna Dwadashi and Radha Trayodashi.
+Kripalu Maharaj's bhajan books include Braj Ras Madhuri, Yugal Madhuri, Yugal Shatak, Bhakti Shatak, Yugal Ras, Shyama Shyam Geet, Radha Govind Geet, Krishna Dwadashi and Radha Trayodashi.

 During his lifetime, he personally trained more than 50 Pracharaks, male and female monastic disciples.
 They continue to travel in India and around the world as his ordained representatives, spreading his teachings.